lnis-uofu/OpenFPGA/docs/source/manual/file_formats/file_formats_gsb_xml.rst

 .. option:: index="<CHANNEL_INDEX>"

-    The starting index/ptc number of the driver channel/routing wire.
+    The starting index of the driver channel/routing wire from RRGSB datastructure.

 .. option:: mux_size="<MUX_SIZE>"

     The size of the multiplexer for the channel.
 Count of number of drivers connected to this channel/routing wire.